 In extending an invitation to Palestinians and Israelis to attend the Madrid conference in 1991, the US made it clear that it was prepared to assist them in reaching an agreement based on UN Security Council Resolution 242.
-This resolution set the parameters for a “two-state solution,” and the terms of reference for the bilateral negotiations between Israelis and Palestinians.
+This resolution set the parameters for what eventually became known as the “two-state solution” in international discourse, and the terms of reference for the bilateral negotiations between Israelis and Palestinians.

 Second, Israel was under pressure from former US president George Bush, who withheld $10 billion in loan guarantees that Israel was seeking in order to absorb tens of thousands of Soviet Jewish settlers to Israel (they would eventually be settled mainly in West Bank settlements).
 Indeed, this is one of the only times the US exerted conditional pressure on Israel in exchange for simply showing up to the negotiation table.

 During the 20 months after Madrid, Palestinians and Israelis held nine additional rounds of talks in Washington, D.C.
-They also began secret, back-channel talks in Oslo in January 1993, as the formal negotiations stalled.
+Meanwhile, members of the Palestine Liberation Organization (PLO), which was barred from the formal negotiations, began secret, unofficial and back-channel talks in Oslo in January 1993.
+These negotiations ultimately supplanted the Madrid track, and resulted in the Oslo Accords signed by the PLO.
 To this day, the Oslo Accords, which include the 1993 Declaration of Principles on Interim Self-Government Arrangements (Oslo I)—with the Israel-PLO letter of recognition as preamble—and the 1995 Israeli-Palestinian Interim Agreement (Oslo II), are the only existing documented outcome of the bilateral negotiations.

 Yet, from the outset of talks in 1991 to the signing of the Oslo Accords and what followed, it was already evident that a two-state solution was not the basis from which Israeli representatives were working.
 Rather, it was clear that they envisioned a limited form of Palestinian autonomy as demonstrated in the 1967 Allon Plan and the 1978 Drobles Plan, which laid the foundations for the settlement enterprise.
 Rabin affirmed this vision in his 1995 speech to the Knesset regarding the Oslo Accords; while promoting the framework of a two-state solution, he announced that the “permanent solution” would include “the establishment of blocs of settlements in Judea and Samaria.”